US wants to quickly deploy new missiles in Asia: Esper

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SYDNEY: Washington wants to quickly deploy new intermediate-range missiles in Asia, US Defence Secretary Mark Esper said on Saturday in a move likely to anger China.
+SYDNEY: Washington wants to quickly deploy new intermediate-range missiles in Asia, US Defense Secretary Mark Esper said Saturday in a move likely to anger China.

 "That should be no surprise because we have been talking about that for some time now," he said.